 Sports communication is a diverse professional field that encompasses sports broadcasting, sports content editing and production, sports journalism, sports marketing, sports promotions, sports public relations, and sports administration and leadership.
 Given the range of positions in this field and the wide variety of professional opportunities, there is a great need for education and career preparation that is specific to sports communication.
 Anyone interested in a career in sports communication or advancing their career in sports communication may want to consider pursuing a master’s in sports communication program.

 Overview of Master’s in Sports Communication Programs

-There are a handful of master’s in sports communication programs offered throughout the U.S. These programs vary in their focus, and generally fall into three types.
+There are seven master’s in sports communication programs* offered in the United States.
+These programs vary in their focus, and generally fall into three types.

 The first and most common type of program is a master’s in sports communication with a focus in broadcasting and broadcast production.
 Students interested in careers in sports reporting should consider attending a master’s program focused on broadcasting.
 These programs prepare students to become reporters, show hosts, directors, content producers, and content editors in sports broadcasting.
 Typical coursework includes topics like sports communication in the digital age, sports event production, studio sports broadcasting, and sports journalism.
 Beyond traditional coursework, students are often expected to complete practicums and internships, which allows them to develop a portfolio of work.

 The second program type is a master’s in sports communication with a focus on promotions.
 Students who graduate from this program type can expect to pursue careers in the sports industry in design, branding, marketing, and public relations.
 The typical coursework in this type of program consists of courses in public relations, social media management, sports journalism, and sports media production.
 As students earn their degree, they will go beyond theoretical discussions about sports marketing and promotions to design and develop collateral.
 As a result, students graduate with a portfolio of work, which they can share with potential employers.